Lord Vetinari: Early years

-Later, he fought alongside the remnants of the Night Watch commanded, for want of better, by Sergeant-at-Arms Samuel Vimes (then going by the name "John Keel", having to serve as mentor to his younger self was already serving as a probationary Constable, as the real John Keel had been murdered by Carcer Dunn, a murderer that Vimes had been pursuing) against the remnants of the Cable Street Particulars (colloquially known as the Unmentionables), the late Lord Winder's secret police.
+Later, he fought alongside the remnants of the Night Watch commanded, for want of better, by Sergeant-at-Arms Samuel Vimes (who had travelled backwards through time and was at time going by the name "John Keel", having to serve as mentor to his younger self, who was already serving as a probationary Constable; the real John Keel had been murdered by Carcer Dunn, a criminal who was also thrust backwards through time along with Vimes) against the remnants of the Cable Street Particulars (colloquially known as the Unmentionables), the late Lord Winder's secret police.
 The effect "Keel" has on Vetinari and the events of 25 May clearly shape Vetinari's views on the effective way of running the city (which had helped shape Vimes').

 Vetinari later journeyed to Überwald on what is known as the Grand Sneer (a parody of Grand Tour); travels of the younger members of rich families to backward areas to see at first hand how inferior they are.
 There he met the vampire Lady Margolotta.
 It is implied that the two had some kind of relationship, and stated more clearly that he taught her a lot of what she knows, and vice versa.
 It was also there that he learnt about the nature of evil after witnessing a mother otter and its pups feeding on a salmon and its roes (Unseen Academicals).

 Rise to power

 Lord Vetinari succeeded Mad Lord Snapcase, who had been as mad as the name suggests.
 One of Vetinari's earliest actions and a sample of his way of running the city was to legalize Guilds such as those of the Thieves and the "Seamstresses", which had been active-but-outlawed for years.
 Their leaders became esteemed members of society and their members insured and licensed.
 Vetinari also made it clear to them that he knew everything about them, right down to where their wives had their hair done, and where their children played.
-Therefore, the Guilds did what he asked of them, and eventually, crime was not so much 'eliminated' as organized.
+Therefore, the Guilds did what he asked of them, and eventually, crime was not so much "eliminated" as organized.
 Nowadays, for a modest fee, an Ankh-Morpork citizen may walk the streets confident that he will not be mugged more than a few times per year, and will always receive a receipt.